Research at NMU

 NMU Research Spotlight: Faculty

 Dr. John Bruggink has been awarded the Peter White Scholar Award for his research, "Homesite Ecology of the Gray Wolves in the Greater Voyageurs Ecosystem".
 Wolf homesites are the focal point of wolf pack activity during the pup-rearing season and homesites probably influence pup survival, which has been identified as the variable with the greatest influence on changes in wolf populations.
-Many gaps remain in our understanding of homesite selection and use, and the broader impact of homesites on wolf ecology, because until recently technological and logistical constraints have precluded studying many aspects of homesite use.
-Dr. Bruggink is collaborating with researchers from the University of Minnesota to examine this important aspect of wolf ecology.
-Their goals are to understand the factors that influence homesite selection by wolves and how those factors change as pups develop and available food sources shift throughout the pup-rearing season.
+Many gaps remain in our understanding of homesite selection and use, and the broader impact of homesites on wolf ecology.
+Dr. Bruggink is collaborating with researchers from the University of Minnesota to understand the factors that influence homesite selection by wolves and how those factors change as pups develop and available food sources shift throughout the pup-rearing season.
 They will use information from wolves equipped with satellite GPS collars to identify homesites, and detailed evaluation on the ground to document homesite characteristics.
+Read more